Layer 2 Redundancy

 Other Single Points of Failure

 When trying to design a fully redundant network, there are many single points of failure that sometimes get missed.
-Depending on the level of uptime to achieve, there are more and more things to consider than a simple switch failure.
+Depending on the level of uptime to achieve, there are multiple items to consider beyond a switch failure.
 Here are a few more examples for redundancy on a wider scale:

 • Supply isolated power for each redundant segment